Unusual and Tasty Louisiana Foods

 Soft shell crab

-Sink your teeth into some soft-shell crabs!
-A delicacy like no other, see how Lousiana serves it up.
+Sink your teeth into some soft-shell crabs.
+A delicacy like no other, see how Louisiana serves it up.

 It’s time to try something different!
-You might even come back for seconds.
-In this guide, we explore these Louisiana food staples where unusual and extra tasty flavors reside.
+In this guide, we explore Louisiana food staples offering some unusual — and extra-tasty — flavors.

-Alligator: Southern Louisiana is full of swamplands and marshy coastal regions.
-It’s the perfect habitat for alligators and they quickly became part of the everyday dining options.
-Alligator tastes similar to chicken or rabbit and the tenderloin, tail, ribs and other parts of the animal are used to create many different dishes, like Cajun-spiced alligator ribs, Creole stew and fried alligator tail.
+Southern Louisiana is full of swamplands and marshy coastal regions, meaning it's the perfect habitat for alligators, which quickly became part of the everyday dining options.
+Alligator tastes similar to chicken or rabbit, and the tenderloin, tail, ribs and other parts of the animal are used to create dishes like Cajun-spiced alligator ribs, Creole stew and fried alligator tail.

-Try alligator pie at the New Orleans Jazz & Heritage Festival or to try a recipe at home, you can buy fresh gator from Cajun Grocer.
-If you are really brave you can go hunt your alligator meat with an adventure with Grosse Savanne Wildlife Lodge.
+Try alligator pie at the New Orleans Jazz & Heritage Festival or, to try a recipe at home, you can buy fresh gator from Cajun Grocer

-Boudin: Boudin (pronounced “BOO-dan”) is a Cajun tradition and culinary staple around Lafayette and Lake Charles.
+Boudin (pronounced “BOO-dan”) is a Cajun tradition and culinary staple around Lafayette and Lake Charles.
 Most boudin is a blend of cooked pork, rice, onions, peppers and seasonings stuffed into a sausage casing.
 Boudin blanc, or white boudin, is most common.
-Today, boudin makers sometimes get creative with various fillings, including seafood and alligator.
-It’s acceptable to eat them quickly and for any meal!
-Learn more about Boudin and where to get some!
+Today, boudin makers sometimes get creative with various fillings, including seafood.

-Crawfish: Crawfish is probably one of the most well-known foods in our unique cuisine list; however, not everyone is familiar with how you are supposed to eat these mudbugs!
-A delectable way to enjoy crawfish is in a crawfish boil.
-After twisting the tail away from the head, you suck the head to get the juicy, briny flavors.
-This is an optional step in the process but is also an extra step of fun.
+Crawfish is probably one of the most well-known foods on our list, and the best-known way to enjoy crawfish is as part of a crawfish boil —but not everyone is familiar with how to peel and eat them.
+After pinching the tail and twisting it away from the head, suck the head to extract the flavorful briny juice.
+This is an optional step in the process, but it's where you'll find the most seasoning.

 Find more ways to enjoy crawfish around Louisiana, like making your own crawfish pie or attending one of our Louisiana crawfish festivals.

-Frog Legs: Frog legs have been served around Louisiana for centuries and to many, they are considered some of the tastiest food to come out of the southern Louisiana swamp waters.
-Whether they are buttermilk-battered and fried or served French Provencal style, the meat is tender and similar to the texture of chicken wings.
+Frog legs have been served around Louisiana for centuries, and to many they're considered some of the tastiest food to come out of the southern Louisiana swamp waters.
+Whether they're buttermilk-battered and fried or served French Provencal style, the meat is tender and similar to the texture of chicken wings.
 Try a round at Chef Roy’s Frog City Café in Rayne.

 Don’t miss the famous Rayne Frog Festival to really discover Louisiana’s love for frogs!
-Here is a frog leg recipe to try at home.
+Or try Willie Robertson's recipe for garlic frog legs at home.

-Mirlitons are usually lightly cooked and offer a crisp flavor packed with amino acids and vitamin C. It’s traditionally incorporated into Thanksgiving dishes and when the root is added to stews, it offers a taste and texture similar to a potato.
-Try some mirliton slaw with sea scallops at Bayona in New Orleans.
-Also in New Orleans, Muriel’s serves them up with some Louisiana alligator!
+Mirlitons are usually lightly cooked and offer a crisp flavor packed with amino acids and vitamin C. They're traditionally incorporated into Thanksgiving dishes, and when the root is added to stews, it offers a taste and texture similar to a potato.
+In the colder months, considering whipping up some mirliton and shrimp soup.